There's nothing better than a hot cup of coffee in the morning.

 I already covered this topic in great detail in my post on the top coffee grinders, however the same principles apply here.

 1. Burr Grinders: These are the best for making coffee.
 They work by having two burrs (disks with teeth) spinning to grind coffee in even particles.
-Most coffee makers utilize conical burrs as they're more compact, however some use flat as well.
+Most coffee makers utilize a conical burr grinder as they're more compact, however some use flat as well.
 Both types make good coffee.

 2. Blade Grinders: Blade grinders should be avoided unless you have a small budget as they produced coffee of lesser quality.
 They work by having a spinning blade cut and splice the coffee beans before extracting.
 This results in a uneven extraction, which greatly impacts the taste of your coffee.